 1. Each NAO shall serve as a point of contact with:

-2. Each NAO shall promptly provide publicly available information
+2. Each NAO shall promptly provide publicly available information requested by:

 3. Each NAO shall provide for the submission and receipt, and periodically publish a list, of public communications on labor law matters arising in the territory of another Party.
 Each NAO shall review such matters, as appropriate, in accordance with domestic procedures.